IMPACT | VEGA COFFEE

 And lastly, there are plenty of tropes in the sea of coffee brands.
 From the exclusivity signaled by Blue Bottle and Intelligentsia to the earthy and emotional imagery of coffee farmers used by plenty of others – Vega had to channel its rule-breaking boldness into a personality that could stand out.
 Typical “dirt-roughened hands picking red coffee beans” wouldn’t cut it.

-With these key insights as our starting point, we then crafted a strategy to push this personality out into the world and minds of consumers.
+With these key insights as our starting point, we crafted a strategy to push this personality out into the world and minds of consumers.
 We mapped strategies against central objectives to:

 Drive new B2C acquisitions: prove marketplace demand and accelerate its growth.